nrfconnect/sdk-nrf/samples/nrf9160/coap_client/README.rst

 Testing
 =======

-After programming the sample and all prerequisites to the board, test it by performing the following steps:
+After programming the sample and all prerequisites to the development kit, test it by performing the following steps:

 1. Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.
 #.
 Open a terminal emulator and observe that the following information is displayed::